-The Department of Energy (DOE) released the Final Environmental Impact Statement (FEIS) for the proposed Yucca Mountain Repository on February 14, 2002.
-The FEIS was available from DOE's website (www.ymp.gov) shortly thereafter.
-DOE apparently published no paper copies of
+The Department of Energy (DOE) released the Final Environmental Impact Statement (FEIS) for Yucca Mountain on February 14, 2002.
+The FEIS was made available from DOE's website (www.ymp.gov) shortly thereafter.
+DOE apparently published no paper copies of the FEIS for